jacopofar/SmellsLikeLanguage/README.md

 =====
 Write the code to:

-*use the model to calculate the probability of a string

-*generate gibberish statistically similar to the analyzed text
+* generate gibberish statistically similar to the analyzed text

-*save and load the model to a file
+* save and load the model to a file